Dale Cresap's blog

 Add new comment

-daily word - debt of love
+daily word - swear not

 Dale Cresap's picture